 Java AWT Tutorial

-Java AWT (Abstract Window Toolkit) is an API to develop GUI or window-based applications in java.
+Java AWT (Abstract Window Toolkit) is an API to develop Graphical User Interface (GUI) or windows-based applications in Java.

 Java AWT components are platform-dependent i.e. components are displayed according to the view of operating system.
-AWT is heavyweight i.e. its components are using the resources of OS.
+AWT is heavy weight i.e. its components are using the resources of underlying operating system (OS).